Did you know tipping can be insulting in some countries?

 New York City is a place created by bankers, and as such – you get what you pay for.
-Tipping is expected everywhere, on just about everything, and frankly – at some extortionate rates.
+Tipping is expected everywhere, on just about everything you do, and frankly – at some extortionate rates.

 Standard Meal Tip: 18-20%, though New Yorkers are known to go higher.
 There are generally no discretionary charges added to the bill, so be sure to bring your calculator to work out the math.